DataStaxCodeSamples/datastax-bulkload-example/README.md

 Reference Data example
 ========================================================
+This demo creates the sstable files and loads them through jmx to a cassandra cluster.

 ## Running the demo

 To run this code, you need to have your cluster 'cassandra.yaml' and 'log4j-tools.properties' in the 'src/main/resources' directory.

-You will need a java runtime (preferably 7) along with maven 3 to run this demo.
+You will need a java 7 runtime along with maven 3 to run this demo.
 Start DSE 4.0.X or a cassandra 2.0.X instance on your local machine.
 This demo just runs as a standalone process on the localhost.

 This demo uses quite a lot of memory so it is worth setting the MAVEN_OPTS to run maven with more memory